bhf32/Team15ECE3400.github.io/Lab/Lab3/Lab3.md

-#Goal:
+# Goal

 In this lab, we will configure an FPGA to be able draw on a screen and send a “done” tune to the speaker.
 This will be implemented in the final system since we will need to map the robot’s path and know when it has finished traversing every square.

-#Graphics:
+# Graphics

+## DAC

-##DAC: each of the 3 RGB ports takes in analog input of 0-1V; FPGA outputs 3.3 V max http://valhalla.altium.com/Learning-Guides/CR0113%20VGA%20-%208-bit%20VGA%20Controller.pdf
+Each of the 3 RGB ports takes in analog input of 0-1V; FPGA outputs 3.3 V max, as seen in from this [_link._] (http://valhalla.altium.com/Learning-Guides/CR0113%20VGA%20-%208-bit%20VGA%20Controller.pdf)

 From the arrangement of the resistors, we can see that it is a simple binary DAC.
 Using the example in the datasheet and information provided from the lab 3 instructions, the red cable takes 3 bits of input (the first 3 resistors), the green takes 3 bits (the next three resistors), and the blue takes 2 bits (the last two resistors).
 We can confirm the binary relationship between the resistors and the color bit sizes by looking at the resistances from left to right: